vinishgeorge/aoai-realtime-audio-sdk/samples/middle-tier/generic-frontend/README.md

 4. Open [http://localhost:3000](http://localhost:3000) in your browser.
    Use the moon icon in the sidebar to switch between light, dark, or Matrix themes.
+   When using the Phi-3 model the app now streams results from `/phi3-stream` and updates the UI in real time.

 ## Usage